ipcrypt-std/ipcrypt2/README.md

 A lightweight, self-contained C implementation of the [Methods for IP Address Encryption and Obfuscation](https://ipcrypt-std.github.io/draft-denis-ipcrypt/draft-denis-ipcrypt.html) draft to encrypt (or "obfuscate") IP addresses for privacy, compliance and security purposes.

-It supports both IPv4 and IPv6 addresses, and it can optionally preserve the IP format (so an IP address is still recognized as an IP address after encryption). `ipcrypt2` also provides a non-deterministic encryption mode, where encrypting the same address multiple times will yield different ciphertexts.
+It supports both IPv4 and IPv6 addresses, and it can optionally preserve the IP format (so an IP address is still recognized as an IP address after encryption). `ipcrypt2` also provides prefix-preserving encryption (preserving network structure while encrypting host portions) and non-deterministic encryption modes, where encrypting the same address multiple times will yield different ciphertexts.

 ## Features